microsoft/app-camp/docs/aad/A01-begin-app.md

 ![Navigating to the M365 Admin site](../../assets/screenshots/01-009-RegisterAADApp-1.png)

+!!! note
+    The Users feature in the Microsoft 365 Admin site is useful for most things, but doesn't allow modifying some user properties such as the Employee ID.
+For that reason, you'll need to continue to the Users feature in the Azure Active Directory Admin Site.

 - Select "Azure Active Directory" again in the left navigation bar.

 ![Navigating to the M365 Admin site](../../assets/screenshots/01-010-RegisterAADApp-2.png)